 We can reassure you that you will not be expected to say or do anything you don’t feel comfortable with.
 Some people are naturally more chatty and confident than others, so whether you prefer to take a back seat, observe and soak it all in, or whether you are happy to interact and talk more in groups, we make every effort to help you feel relaxed and settled.
-In the evenings we invite you to eat together and most people enjoy this time to socialise.
+If you choose the residential option on our three-day course, we invite you to eat together in the evenings and most people enjoy this time to socialise.
 However, being away from home and being on a course can feel taxing and it’s important that you have time to reflect and recharge your batteries.
 If you prefer to spend your evenings alone and order room service that’s fine too.
 This course is your time, your space; and the most important thing is that you feel comfortable so you can get as much out of the three days as possible.

 Why are some courses three days long?

 This allows you to spend time with others who will understand and empathise with what you are going through; over the three days you can gradually drop your shoulders and relax whilst learning and recharging your batteries.
 By spending this amount of time together, many people go on and stay in touch with the other course participants – new friendships are made and this is an additional source of support for attendees long after the course has finished.

 I have already attended courses on dementia, how is this different

 Our courses are unique as we focus on how you can understand and cope with the changes in the person with dementia and ways to build your resilience and well-being whilst caring.

 We hope to equip you with skills that will help you to manage situations long after the course has finished, when things change for yourself and the person you care for changes.
 Coaching is a core offer within these courses and enables you to develop new ways of thinking and coping as situations arise.